 Homebuilding Gross Profit (Loss).
 Homebuilding gross profit is defined as homebuilding revenues less home cost of sales (which includes land and land development costs, home construction costs, capitalized interest, indirect costs of construction, estimated warranty costs, closing costs and inventory impairment and lot option abandonment charges).
 Corporate and unallocated costs include the amortization of capitalized interest and indirect construction costs.
-The following table sets forth our homebuilding gross profit and gross margin by reportable segment and total homebuilding gross profit and gross margin, and such amounts excluding inventory impairments and abandonments and interest amortized to cost of sales are not GAAP financial measures.
+The following table sets forth our homebuilding gross profit and gross margin by reportable segment and total homebuilding gross profit and gross margin, and such amounts excluding inventory impairments and abandonments and interest amortized to cost of sales for the fiscal years ended September 30, 2011, 2010 and 2009.
+Total homebuilding gross profit and gross margin excluding inventory impairments and abandonments and interest amortized to cost of sales are not GAAP financial measures.
 These measures should not be considered alternatives to homebuilding gross profit determined in accordance with GAAP as an indicator of operating performance.
 The magnitude and volatility of non-cash inventory impairment and abandonment charges for the Company, and for other home builders, have been significant in recent periods and, as such, have made financial analysis of our industry more difficult.
 Homebuilding metrics excluding these charges, and other similar presentations by analysts and other companies, is frequently used to assist investors in understanding and comparing the operating characteristics of home building activities by eliminating many of the differences in companies' respective level of impairments and levels of debt.
 Management believes these non-GAAP measures are an indication of our homebuilding operations' baseline performance in that the measures provide a consistent means of comparing performance between periods and competitors.
 The Company also believes that these measures enable holders of our securities to better understand our homebuilding results by providing transparency for items such as inventory impairments and abandonments and interest amortized to home construction and land sales expense (COS).
-These measures are also useful inter
+These measures are also useful internally, helping management compare operating results and as a measure of the level of cash which may be available for discretionary spending.

-Fiscal Year Ended September 30, 2011 HB Gross rofit (Loss) HB Gross Margin Impairments & Abandonments (I&A) HB Gross Profit w/o I&A (\$ in thousa HB Gross Margin w/o I&A nds) Interest Amortized to COS HB Gross Profit w/o I&A and Interest HB Gross Margin w/o I&A and Interest West \$ 13,667 6.3% \$ 20,504 \$ 34,171 15.6% \$ \$ 34,171 15.6% East 50,630 14.9% 3,852 54,482 16.0% 54,482 16.0% Southeast 21,065 13.6% 5,741 26,806 17.3% 26,806 17.3% Corporate & unallocated (41,366) 2,362 (39,004) 46,382 7,378 Total homebuilding \$ 43,996 6.2% \$ 32,459 \$ 76,455 10.7% \$ 46,382 \$ 122,837 17.2%
+Fiscal Y Year Ended Se eptember 30, 2011 HB Gross Profit (Loss) HB Gross Margin Impairments & Abandonments (I&A) HB Gross Profit w/o I&A HB Gross Margin w/o I&A Interest Amortized to COS HB Gross Profit w/o I&A and Interest HB Gross Margin w/o I&A and Interest (\$ in thou sands) West \$ 13,667 6.3% \$20,504 \$ 34,171 15.6% \$ - \$ 34,171 15.6% East 50,630 14.9% 3,852 54,482 16.0% 54,482 16.0% Southeast 21,065 13.6% 5,741 26,806 17.3% 26,806 17.3% Corporate & unallocated (41,366) 2,362 (39,004) 46,382 7,378 Total homebuilding \$ 43,996 6.2% \$32,459 \$ 76,455 10.7% \$46,382 \$122,837 17.2%